Using social media

 Defence Force personnel are allowed to use and belong to networks and social media platforms, but while speaking openly about their interests and other topics they must remember not to violate unit policy or the Civil Code of Conduct.

-Breaching the Civil Code Conduct would include speaking negatively about supervisors, releasing sensitive information, or engaging unkindly with others.
+Breaching NZDF guidelines and the Civil Code of Conduct would include speaking negatively about supervisors, releasing sensitive information, or engaging unkindly with others.
 Even though personnel are in a ‘private’ space, they are still speaking through a public channel - and in doing so, they remain at all times representatives of the New Zealand Defence Force.

 Your 'stay safe' checklist